2022 Eastern Cape floods: Physical

 Flooding hit infrastructure hardest, especially roads and water treatment plant.
-According to a report released by the BCMM government on January 12, after an assessment by the disaster center and the fire brigade, it was found that the road was blocked by debris and a large amount of rainwater had accumulated.
+According to a report released by the Buffalo City Metropolitan Municipality on January 12, after an assessment by the disaster center and the fire brigade, it was found that the road was blocked by debris and a large amount of rainwater had accumulated.
 The most affected roads were the Qumza Highway in Mdantsane, Woolwash Road near the Scenery Park bridge and the Douglas Smith Highway in Duncan Village.Some bridges, in particular the Zone 15 road bridge, were damaged and required assessments.

 The flooding also had a negative impact on local water infrastructure, with raw water from Bridle Drift Dam to the Umzonyana water treatment plant negatively affected by flash floods, resulting in limited water use for residents.
 As of February 1, the water quality had improved and returned within safe drinking standards.
 But the amount of water that is safe to drink remains an issue that needs to be further addressed.
 Finally, floods are considered by scholars to have the worst impact on the poor and pose a serious threat to the insurance industry while causing huge economic losses.